-At least annually, the Board will review the effectiveness of the Committee in fulfilling its responsibilities and duties as set out in this Charter and in a manner consistent with the mandate adopted by the Board.
+On an annual basis, the Board will opine on the effectiveness of the Committee in fulfilling its responsibilities and duties as set out in this Charter.

 8. Review and Disclosure

 The Committee will review this Charter at least annually and submit it to the Board together with any proposed amendments.
 The Board will review the Charter and may propose further amendments as it deems necessary and appropriate.